ZhixinWang666/pooling-sqp-slp-dissertation/README.md

 `QN-SQP`, `SLP-C` and `SLP-W` folders.
 Only the filenames were changed;
 the stored results were not modified.

-The original Exact-SQP runs on Foulds3--Foulds5 were computationally expensive, and `.mat` output was not enabled when they were first run.
-The dissertation therefore used the results retained from the MATLAB command-window output, which are provided in `Exact_SQP_foulds345.docx`.
-These experiments were later rerun and the resulting `.mat` files are included in the `Exact-SQP` folder.
-The numerical results agree with the original records, apart from small differences in elapsed time caused by normal variation in system load between separate runs.
-This does not affect the conclusions of the dissertation.
+The original Exact-SQP runs for Foulds3, Foulds4 and Foulds5 took a long time, and the option to save `.mat` output was not enabled during the first runs.
+The dissertation therefore used the results copied from the MATLAB Command Window, which are provided in `Exact_SQP_foulds345.docx`.
+The experiments were later rerun, and the resulting `.mat` files are included in the `Exact-SQP` folder.
+The numerical results agree with the original records, while the elapsed times differ slightly because the runs were carried out separately under different system loads.
+These timing differences do not change the comparisons reported in the dissertation.

-（Result files record the original names of the starting-point files, which may differ from the filenames in `starting_points/`.
-The files were later renamed consistently for clarity, but the stored starting-point data are identical.）
+Result files record the original names of the starting-point files, which may differ from the filenames in `starting_points/`.
+The files were later renamed consistently for clarity, but the stored starting-point data are identical.